Why don’t environmental organizations like Ancient Forest Alliance just buy the land they are working to protect?

 In order to protect old-growth forests on private land, the land must be put up for sale by the owner and purchased.
 Private individuals and non-profit organizations typically do not have the resources to buy large enough tracts of land relative to the short timeframe endangered forests are faced with before they are logged.
 In other words, it falls to the various levels of government (regional, provincial, and federal) to allocate funding to help purchase and protect endangered forests on private lands.

-This cannot be done in British Columbia, as anyone who owns logging rights is mandated by the government to have to log a specified amount of wood each year (know as the Allowable Annual Cut or AAC) – which are almost always set above environmentally sustainable harvest levels in this province – otherwise you will lose your licence.
+This cannot be done in British Columbia, as anyone who owns logging rights is mandated by the government to log a specified amount of wood each year.
+This is known as the Allowable Annual Cut or AAC.
+The AAC is almost always set above environmentally sustainable harvest levels in this province and if you don’t log the specified amount, you’ll lose your licence.
 That is, the BC government has legally designated a specific land use activity tied to forestry licences, and that activity is logging.
 It is a “use it or lose it” principle based on logging.

 Old-growth forests are structurally different from the ensuing second-growth tree plantations that they are replaced with in four fundamental ways: